bluehoodie/smoke/README.md

 The test file can be either a JSON or YAML map with the following elements:

 - `globals`: a map of of keys to values representing variables which can be accessed in all test cases
-- `contracts`: a list of user-defined contracts reprenting each test case
+- `contracts`: a list of user-defined contracts representing each test case

 The structure of a contract element is a map with the following elements: